Slothologist/KnowledgeBase/README.md

 This repository has a corresponding message file repository: https://github.com/Slothologist/KnowledgeBase_mgs

 ## Overview
-coming soon...

 ### Starting the rosnode
 Use the launchfile contained in the launch folder.
 A config file for the KBasenode must be given as additional paramenter.
+You will find one in the useful_files folder.

 ### Physical location of the database
 MongoDB's default saving location is under /var/lib/mongodb.
-This can be changed in the /etc/mongod.conf or by starting the mongo daemon with the --dbpath or --config parameters.
+This can be changed in the /etc/mongod.conf or by starting a mongo daemon with the --dbpath or --config parameters.

 ### Pipeline for creating a new KnowledgeBase